Marklin2289/polygon-learning/markdown/pyth/PROJECT_SETUP.md

 ```

 {% hint style="tip" %}
-The API key shown above is only an example and cannot be used to access DataHub.
+If the Next.js development server was running at the time you changed the environment variable's value, you will need to restart the Next.js server to make it aware of the new value.
+You can do this by pressing `Ctrl+C` in the terminal where the Next.js server is running, then restart it with the command `yarn dev`.
 {% endhint %}

 ---

 # 👣 Next Steps

-Once you have your Solana API key saved in `/learn-web3-dapp/.env.local`, you're ready to begin.
+Once you have your Solana API key saved in `/learn-web3-dapp/.env.local`, you're ready to begin!
 Click on the **Next: Connect to Pyth on Solana** button below.